Can I view Remote Desktop connection history on Windows 10?

 How to view connection history of Remote Desktop on Windows 10, 11

+Windows built-in Remote Desktop Connection makes it possible to access the computer remotely.
+Wonder can you check remote desktop connection history?
 The answer is Yes!
 Here in this part, we provide you with two methods to view connection history of Remote Desktop on Windows 10, 11.

 Method 1.
 Check the RDP connection history via Event Viewer